Culture In a Frame: C$^3$B as a Comic-Based Benchmark for Multimodal Culturally Awareness: Experiment Results

 \subsection{Scores of Different Culture}

-To examine how well MLLMs can recognize diverse cultures, we conducted a culture-specific evaluation of each model's correctness to mono-culture QA task (Q1).
+To examine how well MLLMs can recognize diverse cultures, we conducted a culture-specific evaluation of models' correctness to mono-culture QA task (Q1).
 The results, visualized in Figure \ref{scores_of_cultures}, indicate that the performance of MLLMs differs substantially across cultural groups.
-In detail, representative cultures (e.g., Cambodia and Japan) are reliably identified by the models, while lesser-known cultures (e.g., Finnish and Somalia) exhibit notably higher error rates.
+In detail, representative cultures (e.g., Cambodia and Japan) are reliably identified, while lesser-known cultures (e.g., Finnish and Somalia) exhibit notably higher error rates.
 The results show that the cultural awareness capabilities of MLLMs for lesser-known cultures should be enhanced.